gbt1988/subdrive/README.md

 ## Use remote comiling service

-1. Raise an issue in this repo like [this one](https://github.com/sub-box/sub-box/issues/2).
+1. Raise an issue in this repo like [this one](https://github.com/sub-box/sub-box/issues/2) to get authorized.

 2. Install `cargo remote` on your local machine:
 ```shell